 The Shipping and Delivery

 I was able to get my meals on a Tuesday.
 The day before they sent me an e-mail reminding me my delivery would be the next day but not giving me a tracking number.
-They can deliver as late as 8 PM, though I got both of my deliveries during the day.
+They can deliver as late as 8 PM, though I got all of my deliveries during the day.

 The kits come in a recyclable cardboard box, just like those from other meal kit companies.
 They contain non-recyclable insulating material and freezer packs that have to be discarded in the trash.